ShingShen/fileriver/README.md

-# 📦 File Transfer Server MVP
+# 📦 fileriver

 This project is a Minimal Viable Product (MVP) for a unified file transfer server.
 It currently supports:

 - ✅ HTTP file upload and download
 - ✅ FTP file transfer with authentication
+- ✅ TFTP file transfer
 - 🔜 SFTP placeholder for future integration

-All files are stored locally in the `./uploads/` directory.

 ---